Kingwood Family Law Mediation Attorney

 Mediation: A More Amicable, Efficient Approach To Divorce

 While mediation is becoming a mandatory requirement for divorce in most Texas courts, I find that it is also a better option for most divorcing couples.
-As a trained and licensed mediator serving The Woodlands, Texas, I can serve as a neutral or represent your interests as your attorney through the mediation process.
+As a trained and licensed mediator serving Kingwood, Texas, and surrounding areas, I can serve as a neutral or represent your interests as your attorney through the mediation process.

 As a trained mediator, I can serve as a neutral or help protect your interests as your personal lawyer through the mediation process.
 When mediation is not an option, I have experience fighting for my clients in the courtroom.